QuantiusBenignus/BlahST/README.md

 <details>
 <summary>USING THE INSTALLATION SCRIPT</summary>
 Run the script `install-wsi` from the folder of the cloned repository and follow the prompts.
-It will move the script and make it executable, create a link to whisper.cpp `main` executable, set the environment, set a default whisper.cpp model, check for dependencies and request their installation if missing, etc.
+It will move the script and make it executable, create a link to whisper.cpp `main` executable, set the environment, set a default whisper.cpp model, check for dependencies and request their installation if missing, etc. The script will also download and setup a whisperfile of your choice if you select that option.
 The installation script also handles setup for network transcription, but the IP and port for the whisper.cpp server must be set manually in `wsi` or `wsiml`
 Run the script `wsi` or `wsiml` directly from the command line first to verify its proper operation.
 Later it will be invoked only with [hotkeys](https://github.com/QuantiusBenignus/BlahST/#gui-setup-of-hotkeys) for speed and convenience.
 </details>